andr345/frtm-vos/README.md

 # FRTM-VOS
 This repository contains an implementation of the video object segmentation method FRTM.
-A detailed description of the method for is found in the CVPR 2020 paper <https://arxiv.org/pdf/2003.00908.pdf>.
+A detailed description of the method is found in the CVPR 2020 paper <https://arxiv.org/pdf/2003.00908.pdf>.
 If you find the code useful, please cite using: